hardkoro/cv/README.md

 📍 Amsterdam | July 2022 – Present

-- **Migrated the multi-service workflow that optimizes warehouse utilization and generates daily improvement suggestions** to Argo Workflows, improving processing speed by 80% and significantly increasing the maintainability and durability of the flow.
+- **Migrated the multi-service workflow that optimizes warehouse utilization and generates daily improvement suggestions** to Argo Workflows, improving the throughput time up to 80% and significantly increasing the maintainability and durability of the flow.
 - **Led rollout of the new Slotting Service (WSLS)** — deciding where products are stored in the warehouse — replacing the legacy system across all manual and automated warehouses and enabling its full decommissioning.
-- **Led design and development of slotting automation to support zone picking**, facilitating a 2x increase in the problem space, for a fulfilment center rollout.
+- **Led design and development of slotting automation to support zone picking** for a semi-automated fulfilment center rollout, nearly doubling the solution space without causing issues or slowdowns.
 - **Led a cross-team revamp of the shared HTTP client and Python utility library** used across all of Picnic's tech stack, unblocking a critical migration to ensure unique, clearly identifiable sites across markets while supporting legacy flows, as part of Picnic's European expansion.
 - **Pioneered AI-driven development (AIDD) in the domain**: turned multi-service releases into a one-click operation (down from a ~10-minute manual process), built an early feedback loop with cross-stage persistence to scope and implement work with AI (cutting token costs), and set up the team's AIDD tooling and practices from scratch.
 - **Defined SLOs/KPIs and introduced observability practices** (Sentry, Datadog), reducing operational incidents and improving response time.
-- **Mentored teammates and coached new engineers to self-sufficiency**, and scoped cross-team epics (e.g., Layout Management, UI).
+- **Mentored teammates and coached new engineers to self-sufficiency**, led by example and drove cross-domain projects.

 ### [Rusta Service LLC](https://kudo-paint.ru/) — _Software Engineer_